Facing a Vigilance Case at Work: Can I Resign and Join a Private Company Without Issues?

 KK!HR

-If there is a Vigilance Case pending or is contemplated then the resignation is not accepted in Govt/PSU service.
-These are the HR Policies of the respective organisation and this is followed.
-So there is every possibility that your resignation from service may be rejected.
-Whether a Private firm will want relieving order of the previous employer for joining it depends on its policy as there are both types of organisation.
+If there is a vigilance case pending or contemplated, then the resignation is not accepted in Government/PSU service.
+These are the HR policies of the respective organization, and this is followed.
+So, there is every possibility that your resignation from service may be rejected.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute